Topological generation of simple algebraic groups: Introduction

 \begin{itemize} \item[{\rm (a)}] ${\rm rk} \, G(x) \leqs {\rm rk}\, H$ for all $x \in X$; \item[{\rm (b)}] $G(y)$ is conjugate to $H$ for all $y \in Y$; and \item[{\rm (c)}] $G(z)$ is contained in a conjugate of $H$ for all $z \in Z$. \end{itemize} \end{itemize} \end{theorem}

 It is worth noting that if (i) holds, then each $G(x)$ is contained in a conjugate of a fixed proper parabolic subgroup of $G$ (see Remark \ref{r:parab}).

-\begin{remk} Let us highlight the special case in Theorem \ref{t:main1} when the conclusion in part (ii) holds with $H=G$, in which case $G(x)=G$ for all $x$ in a generic subset of $X$. \begin{itemize} \item[{\rm (a)}] If $k$ is not algebraic over a finite field, then $\Delta$ is dense in $X$ (and hence nonempty) by Theorem \ref{t:bgg}. \item[{\rm (b)}] Now assume $k$ is the algebraic closure of a finite field, so $p>0$ and each $G(x)$ is finite.
-In this setting, the theorem implies that there is a nonempty open subvariety $Z$ of $X$ such that $G(x)$ is not contained in any proper Lie primitive subgroup of $G$ for all $x \in Z$ (recall that a subgroup of $G$ is \emph{Lie primitive} if it is not contained in any positive dimensional proper closed subgroup of $G$).
-For any given positive integer $m$, it follows that there is a nonempty open subvariety $Z_m$ of $X$ so that for all $x \in Z_m$, $|G(x)| > m$ and $G(x)$ is not contained in a Lie primitive subgroup of $G$.
-This implies that $G(x)$ must contain $O^{p'}(G(q))$ for some sufficiently large $p$-power $q$, where the finite group $G(q)$ is possibly twisted.
-We can exploit this observation to study the asymptotic generation properties of the corresponding finite groups of Lie type.
+\begin{remk} Let us highlight the special case in Theorem \ref{t:main1} when the conclusion in part (ii) holds with $H=G$, in which case $G(x)=G$ for all $x$ in a generic subset of $X$. \begin{itemize} \item[{\rm (a)}] If $k$ is not algebraic over a finite field, then $\Delta$ is dense in $X$ (and hence nonempty) by Theorem \ref{t:bgg}. \item[{\rm (b)}] Now assume $k$ is the algebraic closure of a finite field, so $p>0$ and each $G(x)$ is finite, whence $\Delta(k)$ is empty.
+Let us assume $G$ is simply connected and let $k'$ be any algebraically closed field properly containing $k$.
+Note that $\Delta(k')$ is dense in $X(k')$ by Theorem \ref{t:bgg}.
+Fix a finite collection $S$ of rational irreducible $G$-modules, each of which is defined over $k$, and define

+Note that $W$ is open in $X$ and is defined over $k$.
+Clearly, $W(k')$ contains $\Delta(k')$, so $W(k')$ is a dense open subset of $X(k')$ and we deduce that $W(k)$ is a dense open subset of $X(k)$.
+By choosing the modules in $S$ appropriately, and by arguing as in \cite{BGG} (or \cite{GT}), one can show that if $x \in W(k)$, then $G(x)$ contains a conjugate of $G(q)$ for some sufficiently large $p$-power $q$, where the finite group $G(q)$ is possibly twisted.
+We can exploit this observation to study the asymptotic generation properties of the finite groups of Lie type.
 For example, see Theorem \ref{t:main4} below. \end{itemize} \end{remk}

 Let us now specialize to the case where $G$ is a simple classical algebraic group with natural module $V$ and $k$ is not algebraic over a finite field.
 Set

 with each $C_i = x_i^G$ a noncentral conjugacy class.
 Write $n = \dim V$ and let $d_i$ be the dimension of the largest eigenspace of $x_i$ on $V$.
 In this setting, there are two natural obstructions to the existence of an element $x \in X$ with $G(x) = G$: \begin{itemize} \item[{\rm (a)}] If $\sum_{i} d_i > n(r-1)$, then $G(x)$ fixes a $1$-space in $V$ for all $x \in X$ and thus $\Delta$ is empty. \item[{\rm (b)}] We say that $x_i$ is \emph{quadratic} if it has a quadratic minimal polynomial on $V$ (and \emph{non-quadratic} otherwise).
 If $r=2$ and $x_1,x_2$ are quadratic, then every composition factor of $G(x)$ on $V$ is at most $2$-dimensional (see Lemma \ref{l:quadratic}) and thus $\Delta$ is empty if $n \geqs 3$. \end{itemize}